 Several studies have examined longitudinal changes in shoulder pain and explored factors that may be associated with pain (Eriks-Hoogland et al., 2014; Mulroy et al., 2015; Walford et al., 2019).
 This work has primarily investigated factors such as muscle strength and joint range of motion during early manual wheelchair use.
 To date, only Walford et al. (2019) have examined shoulder pain in relation to wheelchair propulsion biomechanics in a large cohort of 102 individuals with paraplegia.
 They identified that wheelchair users who developed shoulder pain, over 18 or 36 months, displayed greater internal shoulder rotation, lower trunk flexion, and larger contact angle variability at baseline compared to those that remained pain-free (Walford et al., 2019).
 Previous studies have only explored shoulder pain in relation to baseline factors; thus, only potential predictors of pain have been examined (Mulroy et al., 2015; Walford et al., 2019).
 Consequently, the association between within-subject changes in shoulder pain and alterations in wheelchair propulsion biomechanics in response to pain has yet to be established.

 Recent evidence suggests that wheelchair propulsion biomechanics, during fixed propulsion speeds and average power output, is adaptable to a variety of short-term interventions and acute fatigue (Bossuyt et al., 2020; Leving et al., 2016).
 To date, the short-term wheelchair propulsion biomechanical modifications that correspond with worsening shoulder pain have not been investigated.
 From a theoretical perspective the short-term motor response to pain is one of protecting the painful or threatened body part during movement tasks that may provoke pain (Hodges et al., 2015; Merkle et al., 2018).
 However, the specific biomechanical adaptations to pain vary, based on factors such as pain location and the constraints of the task (van Dieën et al., 2003).
 As a result, it may be expected that under fixed propulsion conditions worsening shoulder pain may coincide with certain changes in wheelchair propulsion biomechanics that may protect the shoulder.
 That said, the specific biomechanical alterations are unknown.
 Subsequently, the purpose of this study was to investigate the longitudinal association between within-subject changes in shoulder pain and alterations in wheelchair propulsion biomechanics in manual wheelchair users.
-Specific research objectives were to: i) quantify the longitudinal changes in shoulder pain in manual wheelchair users, ii) investigate whether changes in shoulder pain correlated with changes in wheelchair propulsion biomechanics, and iii) to examine whether individuals with increased shoulder pain and those that did not change/reduced pain altered propulsion biomechanics differently. .
+Specific research objectives were to: i) quantify the longitudinal changes in shoulder pain in manual wheelchair users, ii) investigate whether changes in shoulder pain correlated with changes in wheelchair propulsion biomechanics, and iii) to examine whether individuals with increased shoulder pain and those that did not change/reduced pain altered propulsion biomechanics differently.
+Based on the points raised above, it was hypothesised that individuals with increased shoulder pain would display longitudinal reductions in range of motion of the shoulder during wheelchair propulsion to protect the shoulder.

 Methods